 5-There are four tools for selecting parts of the image.
 These are Rectangle (R),Ellipse (E), Free Select (F), and Fuzzy Select (U).
 You can also select the entire image with Ctr+A. If you want to add to a selection, choose the proper tool, and hold down shift while making your selection.
 If you want to deselect a section, hold down the ctr button while using the appropriate tool.
 De select is a very handy feature.

 6- If you make a mistake, you can undo your move using Ctr+Z. One of the good things about GIMP is that you can used Ctr+Z many, many times.
 PG has never hit the limit of how many times you can use this feature.
 (If you hit Ctr+Z one too many times, hit Ctr+Y to undo undo) (What would Jesus Undo?)

 7- Do not change the original.
 Use “Save As” to save the changes you have made.
 Hit Ctr+Shift+S. Type in the name you want to use, followed by dot-extension.
 If you do not specify a format, the GIMP will save it as a .xcf.
 Numerous file formats are available, all of which have their pros and cons.
 PG likes to use the old reliable .jpg.
 PG also likes to include the number of the original in the name of the altered image.

 8- Have fun.
 This is not rocket science or saving the planet.
 Take some pictures, open them with GIMP (or drag the icon into the toolbox), and start to play.
 Save your changes under another name.
 The GIMP instruction manual can be helpful, but is a bit on the technical/tmi side.
 Just spend time in front of the screen, and make pretty pictures.

-UPDATE Here is a tutorial.
-Here is another tutorial.
+UPDATE Here is a Tutorial, another Tutorial, and a Text Tutorial.